 - For the presence of Jesus, promised where two or more are gathered in his name

 - For the spreading of God’s kingdom: “As you Father, are in me and I in you, they also are in us, so that the world may believe that you sent me” (Jn 17:21)(RoL#41).

 The Apostle of the Interior Life has a passion to learn the Truth, to know God and the human being.
 She desires to be shaped into the person God desired her to be when He created her and is open to ongoing formation.
 Therefore personal formation is an ongoing aspect of our lives.
 You cannot give what you do not have.
-During the five years formation period, we attends a pontifical university to receive philosophical and theological training.
+During the five year formation period, we attend a pontifical university to receive philosophical and theological training.
 This is complemented by weekly formation meetings that cover a broad range of topics from affective maturity to studying the Charism.
 We take a hands on approach to apostolic training, where the women in formation are introduced to varied forms of evangelization and apostolate.
 Once the formal time of formation is concluded we seek to maintain our own personal learning through seminars, Church documents, and other formative experiences.
-We do it personally and also together within each apostolic house.
+We continue our formation personally and also together as a community within each apostolic house.

 “Because of her natural tendency, as a woman the Apostle of the Interior Life is most attentive to the formation of the person” (RoL #6).